WebOfTrust/keri/docs/keri-dev-env.md

 #### Why NTRU and not something else?
 It not as computational dense as alternatives.
 It is newer.

+## What is Cesr4j
+IT's a JavaEE library for CESR encoding [Source](https://github.com/WebOfTrust/cesr4j)

+#### Why is it relevant for KERI?
+CESR is the main serialization tool for KERI.
+To extend the field of application of CESR we'd like to offer an JavaEE library.
+#### Why Cesr4j and not something else?
+It's custom made for CESR and KERI, there's nothing else.

+## What is CAXE?
+It's Credential Attribute XBRL Extraction.
+[Source](https://github.com/WebOfTrust/caxe) An XBRL with ACDCs in it.
+#### Why is it relevant for KERI?
+XBRL is the open international standard for digital business reporting.
+To extend the field of application of ACDC and KERI in reporting, we'd like to offer this.
+#### Why Cesr4j and not something else?
+It's custom made for ACDC and KERI, there's nothing else.

 ## Keripy

 ### What is Pypi?